 - Packing cubes can be taken right from your suitcase and put directly in the dresser drawers in your hotel room.

-- They can also be used for dirty clothes so that you can separate clean from dirty in your suitcase.
+- They can also be used for dirty clothes so that you can separate clean from dirty laundry in your suitcase.

 How to Use Packing Cubes

 Once I’m at my destination, I’ll typically unpack and hang my dresses and pants.
 Shorts, shirts, bathing suits, and underwear stay in the cube and are placed in one or two drawers.
+If your packing cube set comes with a shoe bag, be sure to pack more than just a pair of shoes in the bag, otherwise, you’ll have wasted space.

 As items get dirty, I’ll place them in a laundry bag.
 If there are laundry facilities at my destination, I always try to make sure I’m going home with all clean clothes.
 Otherwise, I’ll put the dirty items back in packing cubes for the trip home – keep anything clean in a separate cube.